This Canstar Blue article has compiled the top 10 reasons why an electricity bill may be higher than expected.

 Solution:

-- Customers who wish to know more about their electricity plan can use the Canstar Blue comparison tool to see whether their plan is fixed or variable
+Customers who wish to know more about their electricity plan can use the Canstar Blue electricity comparison tool to see whether their plan is fixed or variable.

 You might also be interested in:

 When it comes to electricity, being diligent pays off.
-If your bill is higher than expected, stop and think about what has been different over that payment cycle.
-If you need a hand managing your electricity usage, there are plenty of new smart technologies which help monitor energy usage and reduce standby usage.
+If your power bill is higher than expected, consider what has been different during that payment cycle.
+If you need a hand managing your electricity usage, there are plenty of energy saving technologies which help monitor energy usage and reduce standby usage.

 If all else fails, give your energy provider a call and ask them if there has been a change to rates or if you’ve lost a particular discount for some reason – if this achieves nothing, then perhaps it’s time to compare energy providers and consider a switch.